Who can deposit data to the Repository

 - Information on file formats:

-- You are strongly encouraged to submit your dataset in open formats, to facilitate long-term preservation and accessibility of your data.
+- You are strongly encouraged to submit your data in open formats, to facilitate long-term preservation and accessibility of your data.
 We recognise that it is not always possible to export all data files into open formats; therefore, research data in proprietary file formats are also accepted into the repository but you will need to provide information about software required to read and process your files.

 - If applicable, the same data can be provided in both proprietary and non-proprietary (open) formats.